electricimp/imp-central-impt/DevelopmentGuide.md

 ### Develop Factory Firmware

+Note, you need to have appropriate permissions to operate with the impCentral API entities related to pre-factory and pre-production processes.

 1. Create a new directory called, for example, "factory".

 1. Go to the new directory.

 1. Create a project for a [factory firmware](https://developer.electricimp.com/examples/factoryfirmware) which is linked to the existent Product "MyProduct": a new Device Group "MyPreFactoryDG" in that Product, a new Device Group "MyPreProductionDG" that will be a production target, empty files "factory.device.nut" and "factory.agent.nut", [Project File](./CommandsManual.md#project-file).
-  `impt project create --product MyProduct --name MyPreFactoryDG --descr "Factory Firmware" --target MyPreProductionDG --create-target --device-file factory.device.nut --agent-file factory.agent.nut --create-files`
+  `impt project create --pre-factory --product MyProduct --name MyPreFactoryDG --descr "Factory Firmware" --target MyPreProductionDG --create-target --device-file factory.device.nut --agent-file factory.agent.nut --create-files`
   **TODO** screenshot - the same command with aliases

 1. Copy your IMP application's build tagged as "MyRC1" to "MyPreProductionDG" Device Group.
 It will be a production code for devices blessed by your factory firmware.
 Attributes of the build are not copied.